Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 Through this understanding, they’re able to provide a unique counselling approach to improve your mental health and get you back where you want to be.

 We encourage our male patients to seek therapy when they feel they can’t face their mental health challenges alone.

-For all the other stages of life, we also recommend male patients of all ages to work with a family doctor.
-Having a primary care physician is essential because they provide ongoing support and preventative care.
+For all the other stages of life, we also recommend that men seek out a family doctor.
+Having a primary care physician is essential because they can provide ongoing support and preventative care.

 “The biggest thing a family doctor can do is help with screening purposes, to make sure that we can recognize the problem early if there is one.
 It leads to better outcomes because we’re able to prevent that heart disease or alcoholism, for example, from getting worse.”